cheginit/UHWorkshop/README.md

 ...
 python path/to/python/script
 ```
-Paraview version (5.5.2) should be adjusted according to the installed version.
+Note that, Paraview version (5.5.2) should be adjusted according to the installed version.

 2. Install a stand-alone paraview module from [conda-forge channel](https://anaconda.org/conda-forge/paraview).
 Keep in mind that you should always use the *builtin* flag of paraFoam when generating a python script (using the trace option) i.e, use ```paraFoam -builtin``` to run paraview.
 The module can be install as follows: